vectordotdev/vector/website/content/en/community/_index.md

 ### Support

-For questions and support please use [GitHub Discussions][discussion].
+For questions and support, please use [GitHub Discussions][discussion].

 ### How do I contribute to Vector?